 6. Vision & Refreshment

 Sometimes it can be easy to get lost in the homeschooling weeds.
 The details and daily rhythm cause us to loose sight of the vision and beauty of homeschooling.
 Recapturing that vision – finding that wonderful refreshment – is critical in helping us avoid burnout.
+Each year, the conference speakers that come to the conference encourage and inspire us in a fresh way.
+We can ask them questions and spend the weekend soaking in the tips and encouragement we need for the coming year!

 7. Weekend Away